nhsconnect/prm-practice-migration/guide/00-get-started.md

 * The new supplier (target) will confirm the availability of the preferred Go Live dates

 <!--{%- capture lesson_learnt_2 -%}
-__Lesson learnt__ - Submodules of the new clinical system may need to be raised within the procurement documents and this activity can be missed.
+__Lesson learnt__ - Submodules of the new clinical solution may need to be raised within the procurement documents and this activity can be missed.
 For example, appointments modules, document management, data entry forms.
 {%- endcapture -%}
 {%- include inset.html content=lesson_learnt_2 accessibility_text="Lesson learnt" markdown=true -%}
 ### Request a data extract from your existing supplier (source) {#request-data-extract}
 A formal data extract request needs to be sent to the existing supplier (source) using the [steps detailed below](#steps-to-request-data-extract).
-This is a formal notification from the practice to the supplier for them to provide the data stored in the current clinical system.
+This is a formal notification from the practice to the supplier for them to provide the data stored in the current clinical solution.
 The extract will be used in the [Initial data production phase](initial-data-production).
 __The request needs to be completed as early as possible__.
 **_SLA:_**  The Source Solution Supplier has no more than 5 working days to provide all the data extract(s) you request in an agreed, encrypted, electronic format.
 <br><em>(GP IT Futures Catalogue Solution Migration Process, p.
 13)</em>
 Data extract requests will also need to be submitted to any other suppliers who will need to migrate data.
-For example, any document management and scanning systems such as DocMan or anticoagulation management software such as INR Star.
+For example, any document management and scanning solutions such as DocMan or anticoagulation management software such as INR Star.
 #### Steps to requesting the data extract {#steps-to-request-data-extract}
 1. A request is made to the existing supplier (source) to provide a ‘Data extract request form’ or similar.
 This is usually sent by the GP IT delivery partner (such as a Commissioning Support Unit) but this may differ by region.
 2. The existing supplier will send a ‘Data extract request form’ (or similar) directly to the practice